michaeltroger/michaeltroger.com/docs/_posts/2024-11-03-raspberry-pi-print-server.md

 ## Install Printer Driver
 Now install the appropriate printer drivers.
 In case of my Brother laser printer there are no ARM drivers available out of the box, so they need to be installed manually.
 Luckily there are open-source drivers available for my HL-L2310D printer, which can easily be installed:
-{% highlight shell %}sudo apt install printer-driver-brlaser{% endhighlight %}
+{% highlight shell linenos %}sudo apt install printer-driver-brlaser{% endhighlight %}

 ## Add Printer to CUPS
 Back in the CUPS admin page the device can now be selected.
 Choose to share this printer.
 Print a test page from within the CUPS web interface.